Eastern Front (World War I): 1916

 Allied operations in 1916 were dictated by an urgent need to force Germany to transfer forces from its Western to Eastern fronts, to relieve the pressure on the French at the Battle of Verdun.
 This was to be accomplished by a series of Russian offensives which would force the Germans to deploy additional forces to counter them.
-The first such operation was the Lake Naroch Offensive in March–April 1916, which ended in failure.
+The first such operation was the Lake Naroch Offensive in March–April 1916, the Germans repulsed the attacks, but the offensive achieved its main goal—the Germans stopped the attack on Verdun, giving the French a break.

 Brusilov offensive

 The Italian operations during 1916 had one extraordinary result: Austrian divisions were pulled away from the Russian southern front.
 This allowed the Russian forces to organize a counter-offensive.
 The Brusilov offensive was a large tactical assault carried out by Russian forces against Austro-Hungarian forces in Galicia.
 General Aleksei Brusilov believed victory against the Central Powers was possible if close attention was paid to preparation.
 Brusilov suggested that the Russians should attack on a wide front, and to position their trenches a mere 75 yd away from Austrian trenches.

 Brusilov's plan worked impeccably.
 The Russians outnumbered the Austrians 200,000 to 150,000, and held a considerable advantage in guns, with 904 large guns to 600.
 Most importantly innovative new tactics similar to those independently invented by Erwin Rommel were used to perform quick and effective close-range surprise attacks that allowed a steady advance.
 The Russian Eighth Army overwhelmed the Austrian Fourth and pushed on to Lutsk, advancing 40 mi beyond the starting position.
 Over a million Austrians were lost, with over 500,000 men killed or taken prisoner by mid-June.

 Although the Brusilov offensive was initially successful, it slowed down considerably.
 An inadequate number of troops and poorly maintained supply lines hindered Brusilov's ability to follow up on the initial victories in June.
 The Brusilov offensive is considered to be the greatest Russian victory of the First World War.
-Although it cost the Russians half a million casualties only during the first two months offensive, the offensive successfully diverted substantial forces of the Central Powers from the Western front, and persuaded Romania to join the war, diverting even more Central Powers forces to the East.
+Although it cost the Russians half a million casualties during the first two months alone, the offensive successfully diverted substantial forces of the Central Powers from the Western front, and persuaded Romania to join the war, diverting even more Central Powers forces to the East.